Little did we know the book would take on a bit of a life of its own – and provide some interesting adventures in the process.

 For Mom (and her friend Kay) this adventure began in the Summer of 2012.
 They were invited to the Museum of Flight for an afternoon of fun and interviews.
 The MOF, located in South Seattle, has one of the remaining B-17 bombers as one of its exhibits.
 (Unfortunately, it was undergoing maintenance while we were there, so Mom couldn’t climb in for a look.)
 But it is truly an inspirational place, and I highly recommend a visit if you can fit it in sometime.

 The afternoon consisted of interviews conducted by Alice and Robin, followed by a photo shoot where Robin shot about 50 closeup photos each of Mom and Kay.
 Afterward we all toured the museum and then Carol and I took Mom and Kay to an upscale hamburger joint (Red Robin) and bought them burgers that delighted them.
 They felt like rockstars!
+My unending thanks to Alice and Robin, and also to Cindy Payne who oversees much of the public relations for WWIT.

 I’m writing this almost exactly a month after my Mom’s passing.
 She led an exemplary life for more than 95 years and was always known for her kindness and generosity.
 As my cousin Mary says, “I will always cherish the times we were together and will always cherish her memory as a wonderful Christian wife and mother.”
 She was for the greatest part a quiet and humble person, but she could also be very stubborn about what she truly believed in (when I inherited that trait from her I called it persistence).
 I can only say that I am proud to be her son.
 Her monument marker will contain these simple words: “THE BEST MOM EVER”.
 That pretty much says it all.